rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 2. The motivational argument is bogus
 3. The work is technically correct but pointless  (basically a rephrasing of the above)
 4. The claims (presuming they are substantiated) wouldn't significantly advance the subject (it really is a minor increment over previous work)
-5. ...or, so far, really insufficiently developed for this venue
+5. The work is promising, but as it stands the advance is insufficient for this venue
 6. It really has been done before
 7. The claims are misleading: the work is over-sold and the authors aren't clear about the limitations, or about the relationship to previous work
 8. The claims are unsubstantiated: it doesn't give the actual proofs or data, without a good reason why not